dojonorth/fun-basics-dojo/README.md

 * *In a List context:* +2 would be applied to every element in the list.
 * *In a Promise (or Future) context:* +2 would only be applied once the value had been evaluated.

-The key is that only the context itself understands how to contextually take a function and apply it to it's value(s) and this abstracted away from whoever is making the call to it.
+The key is that only the context itself understands how to contextually take a function and apply it to its value(s) and this detail is abstracted away from whoever is making the call to it.

 #### Exercise
 Open BeginnersCodeballSpec and un-ignore and make pass the tests.